 - Ask your question.
 If you can't find your question already answered, submit it and an expert in the field will provide you with a science-based, factual answer you can feel confident in accepting.

 RadiationAnswers.org is a website that contains simple, factual, easy-to-understand information about radiation, radiation sources, radiation exposure, and radiation myths.

-- Understanding Radiation.
-The U.S. Environmental Protection Agency has developed a website that provides very good information about radiation and radioactivity.
+- Radiation Protection.
+The US Environmental Protection Agency has developed a website that provides very good information about radiation and radioactivity.
 Information about health effects and radiation protection standards are also included on this site.

 - The International Atomic Energy Agency offers a series of FAQs and fact sheets about a number of radiation-related topics.

 - The Oak Ridge Associated Universities (ORAU) provides innovative scientific and technical solutions for the US Department of Energy and other federal agencies to advance national priorities in science, health, and education.
 They have specialized teams of experts and a consortium of more than 100 universities.

 - Health Physics Resources.
 ORAU has compiled an extensive list of internet resources that can help support your health physics project.